 antiseptic, stomach and respiratory ailments, anti-fungal, antibacterial, cancer.

-Oregano is an herbaceous perennial herb that grows to about 20 inches tall sporting pink flowers that typically bloom late July through September and have pointed olive green leaves that are opposites.
-Golden Oregano is also part of the mint family and delightfully, is attractive to butterflies.
+Oregano is an herbaceous perennial herb that grows to about 20 inches tall sporting pink flowers that typically bloom late July through September.
+It has opposite pointed olive green leaves.
+Golden Oregano is part of the mint family and delightfully, is attractive to butterflies.

 Early medicinal uses for oregano were detailed by Hippocrates.
 It was used antiseptic as well as stomach and respiratory ailments.
 Often oregano leaves were used in poultices and applied to muscle pain or insect bites.
 It is high in antioxidants and has shown antimicrobial activities against strains of listeria.

 A 2008 British study reported in the UK’s Daily Mail found that minuscule amounts of a naturally occurring compound in oregano called carvacrol can, “Sterilize septic water, kill giardia, treat fungal infections such as candida and rivals pharmaceutical antibiotics such as streptomycin and penicillin in its ability to eliminate microbes.

 Preliminary research into the oil found that tiny doses are capable of wiping out fungi and bacteria, including MRSA.”